 Nice… In theory.

-Here are a few articles about the practice of political players:
+And here are a few articles about the real-world dynamics of political players:

 - Types of office players